kumuluz/kumuluzee-samples/discovery/discovery-register/README.md

 We will follow these steps:
 * Import a Maven sample, mentioned above, in the IDE of your choice (Eclipse, IntelliJ, etc.)
-* Add Maven dependencies to KumuluzEE and include KumuluzEE service discovery
+* Add Maven dependencies to KumuluzEE Discovery extension
-* Annotate JAX-RS Application class with RegisterService annotation
+* Annotate JAX-RS Application class with @RegisterService annotation
 * Build the microservice
 * Run it